physimals/asl-docs/basil_userguide.rst

   - For multi-PLD data there are more options, as there are label and control images, from a number of different PLDs, with each PLD having been repeated a number of times.
 It is conventional for label and control images to be interleaved - first option box *Label/Control pairs*.
 The second option box then either specifies that a full set of PLDs come in order as a group, with this grouping repeated multiple times (conventinoally how the data is acquired) - second option box *PLDs* - or if all of the repeated measurements of one PLD are grouped together, before the next - second option box *repeats*.
   - The **data order preview**.
 To interpret this note that:

-    - Control images are hatched to dinstinguish them from label
+    - Control images are hatched to distinguish them from label
     - The first appearance of a measurent at a given PLD appears in mauve (each PLD in a multi-PLD acquisition is given a different shade),
-    - Subsequent repeats of the same PLD are shown in green (again shading is sued to denote different PLDs).
+    - Subsequent repeats of the same PLD are shown in green (again shading is used to denote different PLDs).

 - *Label-control pairs*: Sepcify whether the first volume is a label or a control image.
 You can also untick the box associated with this option if your data has already been label-control subtracted.